ubuntu-bartenders/ubuntu-old-fashioned/scripts/ubuntu-bartender/README.md

 ```
 ubuntu-bartender --build-provider aws # build on a remote AWS instance
 ubuntu-bartender --build-provider azure # build on a remote Azure instance
+ubuntu-bartender --build-provider gce # build on a remote GCE instance
 ubuntu-bartender --build-provider multipass # build with a local multipass instance
 ```